wplib/wplib-box/FAQ.md

 - **Guest Computer**: The Virtual Machine running on the Host Computer.
 - **Software Stack**: The collection of software used by a (Virtual) Machine  to perform its role.
 To host WordPress within a VM, even for local development the Software Stack might consist of a web server like Nginx or Apache, a database server like MySQL or MariaDB and a version of PHP such as 5.6 or 7.0.
 More advanced use cases &mdash; include WPLib Box &mdash; use a more conplex software stack.
 - **Provisioning**: To install and configure the Software Stack required for a specific use-case.
 - **Box Image**: A digital file containing the bits of a Virtual Machine and its hard disk(s).
 The Box Image may or may not have been _"Provisioned"_ over and above what the Linux distribution provides by default.
 The WPLib Team pre-provisions the WPLib Box Software Stack which is why WPLib Box is so easy to use.
 And our Box Image is based on an Ubunutu image.
+You can see the history of [WPLib Box Images at Hashicorp's Atlas](https://atlas.hashicorp.com/wplib/boxes/wplib) repository of available Vagrant Boxes for download.
 - **Vagrant Box**: A `Vagrantfile` which is a specialized Ruby script that runs to download a _"Box Image"_, possibly Provisions it beyond the base box, set the local IP address for the Virtual Machine.
 - **Local Box Image Cache**: Vagrant downloads pristine copies of Box Images to a local cache to allow it to quickly copy the box to a project directory the first time `vagrant up` is run for a project, or after a `vagrant destroy` is run.
+Your Local Box Image Cache [is located at](http://stackoverflow.com/a/10226134/102699):
+    - Mac OS X and Linux: `~/.vagrant.d/boxes`
+    - Windows: `C:/Users/{username}/.vagrant.d/boxes`
+- **Project Box Image**: Although Vagrant maintains pristine copies of Box Images in the Local Box Image Cache it makes a copy of that box for each of your projects and stores that copy in `~/VirtualBox VMs` (on Mac & Linux) and in `???` (on Windows.)
+It also creates a `vagrant` directory in your project to maintain information about the copy of the Box Image used by the project.
+For example, if you `vagrant ssh` into a running Vagrant Box and make configuration changes those changes will be in the Project's Box Image, but not in the` pristine copies of Box Image nor in other projects that share the same named Box Image.
+-
+- VirtualBox to copies the Box Inage your Vagrantfile specifies into a hidden directory  local cache to allow it to quickly copy the box to a project directory the first time `vagrant up` is run for a project, or after a `vagrant destroy` is run.
 Your Local Box Image Cache [is located at](http://stackoverflow.com/a/10226134/102699):
     - Mac OS X and Linux: `~/.vagrant.d/boxes`
     - Windows: `C:/Users/{username}/.vagrant.d/boxes`

 ---